mysticatea/eslint-config/README.md

 - `mysticatea/mocha` - An additional setting for mocha environment.
 - `mysticatea/modules` - An additional setting for ES Modules enviroment.
 - `mysticatea/node` - An additional setting for Node.js environment.
+- `mysticatea/vue` - An additional setting for Vue.js environment.
+This setting includes `mysticatea/browser` and `mysticatea/node`.

 Then, please write those into `extends` field.